ablation: Removal of corneal tissue to reshape the cornea to correct vision problems using a laser.

 closed-loop: A constant connection between the eye tracking device and the laser system to influence the placement of the laser beam.

-corneal flap: A thin piece of tissue on the surface of the cornea made with a microkeratome (blade LASIK) or a laser (OptiLASIK) at the beginning of a LASIK procedure.
+corneal flap: A thin piece of tissue on the surface of the cornea made with a microkeratome (blade LASIK) or a laser (OptiLASIK) at the beginning of a LASIK eye surgery procedure.
 This flap is folded back before another laser is used to re-shape the inner layers of the cornea.
 It is typically the thickness of a human hair.

 CystalensTM – An intraocular lens manufactured by Bausch & Lomb.
 Used during cataract surgery and intended to provide both distance and near vision.